bpbradley/locket/README.md

     sudo chmod 600 /etc/locket/tokens/bws
     ```

+    Create default configuration at `/etc/locket/locket.toml`.
+The full reference is available at [docs/volume.md](./docs/volume.md)

+    > [!NOTE]
-    `/etc/locket/locket.toml` sample.
-The full configuration reference is available at [docs/volume.md](./docs/volume.md).
-Note that these configurations can be placed here in the global plugin config, but they can be overridden on a per-volume basis using `driver_opts`.
-A configuration file is not strictly necessary at all if you prefer to configure everything via `driver_opts` when creating volumes, but it can be convenient to set global defaults for your providers here.
+    > Configurations can be overridden on a per-volume basis using `driver_opts`.
+A configuration file is not strictly necessary at all if you prefer to configure everything via `driver_opts`.

     ```toml
     [volume]